 It's important to remember that a positive partnership between you and your child's school can greatly support the transition and ease anxiety.
 Communicating regularly about your child with their teacher allows for children and families to feel connected to one another and builds trust.

-As you prepare to drop off your child at school, try these strategies to help your child (and you) cope with separation anxiety:
+So, as you prepare to drop off your child at school, try these strategies to help your child, and you, cope with separation anxiety.

-Even if the pandemic has changed the usual orientation process at your child's school, you can still walk or drive together to the school building and talk about the playground, the entrance and where the classrooms are.
+Even if the usual orientation process at your child's school has gone through some changes since 2020, you can still walk or drive together to the school building and talk about the playground, the entrance and where the classrooms are.
 Getting both of you familiar with their new environment will help to ease the anxiety of the unknown.
 Plus, it just might get your child excited to attend.

 This is especially crucial if they're transitioning schools.
 They might be anxious about starting the school year at a new school or program, and if they have some sense of control in the change, this may ease their worries.
 A great way to facilitate involvement is to let your child choose their back to school items like a backpack, lunch box, water bottle and pencil case.